hemanthbhushan/Launchpad-and-Marketplace-On-Sui/README.md

 - **Instructions**: Detailed instructions on deploying and interacting with the marketplace and launchpad modules will be provided separately.

 ### Note
-This README provides an overview of the project structure and functionality.It is not auidited or tested use it at your own risk
+This README provides an overview of the project structure and functionality.